HerrZatacke/gb-printer-web/items-worker-migration-context.md

 export interface ItemsSourceResponse<T> {
   items: T[]; paging: ItemsSourcePaging; duration: number;
 }
+// full-set responses use a leaner shape via the sibling `getAddTotal` helper: export interface ItemsSourceTotalResponse<T> {
+  items: T[]; total: number; duration: number;
+}
 // tree-shaped single-item responses (getImageGroupsFullTree) use a sibling shape instead: export interface RootItemSourceResponse<T> {
   item: T; totalCount: number; duration: number;
 }
 ```

-`getAddPaging<T>(total, page, pageSize, startTime, schema)` returns a function that slices, **re-parses every item through its domain zod schema**, and wraps the envelope.
+`getAddPaging<T>(total, page, pageSize, startTime, schema)` and `getAddTotal<T>(total, startTime, schema)` both **re-parse every item through its domain zod schema** before wrapping the envelope.
 That re-parse is worth noting specifically: it's the actual mechanism that strips storage-only fields (like `StoredImage.referencedHashes`) back off before data leaves the worker — because zod's default `z.object()` behavior strips unrecognized keys, parsing a `StoredImage` through the plain `ImageSchema` silently drops `referencedHashes`.
-There is no separate `toDomainImage`-style stripping function; `getAddPaging` does it for every item type uniformly.
+There is no separate `toDomainImage`-style stripping function; both helpers do it for every item type uniformly.

+Note: `getImagesByAnyHashes` returns `ItemsSourceResponse<ItemsReferenceList<Image>>` — it paginates over reference-list wrappers (one entry per queried hash, each holding its matched images) rather than over images directly, which is a slightly different use of the envelope than the other paginated methods.

+## Batched Loader

 `createBatchedLoader`'s `fetchByKeys` param is typed `(keys: string[]) => Promise<ItemsSourceResponse<T>>` — The loader destructures `.items` internally and discards paging/duration, but the fetch function itself must return the full envelope for consistency with every other worker method.